mtm-aarhus/FlaskOpenOrchestrator/readme.md

    Activate IIS and related features in Windows Features or Server Manager.

 4. **Python Installation**
-   Grant the following permissions to Python's installation directory and the VejmanKassen project folder:
+   Grant the following permissions to Python's installation directory and the FlaskOpenOrchestrator project folder:
-   - **Users**: `IIS_IUSRS` or `IUSRS` and `AppPool\VejmanKassen` or `IIS AppPool\VejmanKassen`.
+   - **Users**: `IIS_IUSRS` or `IUSRS` and `AppPool\FlaskOpenOrchestrator` or `IIS AppPool\FlaskOpenOrchestrator`.
 You might have to change domain to the system which is hosting the website.
    - **Access Level**: Full Control

 ---